Updated July 2023

 Ready to learn more about becoming a network technician?

+Check out the computer networking technology training from Herzing College.
 Graduates are qualified for roles like network technician, network administrator, technical support specialist, and network operations analyst.

 Click below to get complete program details or chat live with an admissions advisor who can answer your questions.
 We're here to help!